AndrewDisher/mbta-dashboard/README.md

 The total amount of time invested in creating this application was about 7 days, much of which was spent finding the data, examining variable definitions, and cleaning the data.

 ## Special Mentions
-Thank you to appsilon for creting the `rhino` R/Shiny framework, which was used to create the application.
-Additionally, thank your for created the Appsilon template bundle, which greatly inspired the design choices used to create the app.
+Thank you to Appsilon for creting the `rhino` R/Shiny framework, which was used to create the application.
+Additionally, thank your for creating the Appsilon template bundle, which greatly inspired the design choices used to create the app.